In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

 \section{In-context learning enhanced Credibility Transformer}

 This section defines the architecture of the ICL-Credibility Transformer.
 This architecture is crucially based on the groundbreaking work of \cite{vaswani2017attention} on the attention layer mechanism and the Transformer architecture.
 Based on this seminal work, \cite{richman2024credibility} introduced the Credibility Transformer which adapts the classical Transformer to tabular data and equips the architecture with a credibility mechanism that enhances learning and prediction.
-We will use the notation of \cite{richman2024credibility}.
+This outlline is based on the notation of \cite{richman2024credibility}.